Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Introduction

 Proportional division is well understood from a computational perspective.
 The algorithm of \citet{Steinhaus1948Problem} generates a proportional division with connected pieces in $O(n^2)$ queries, and an improved algorithm by \citet{Even1984Note} requires only $O(n \log{n})$ queries.
 Later results proved that this runtime is asymptotically optimal even if disconnected pieces are allowed \citep{Woeginger2007Complexity,Edmonds2011Cake}.

 Envy-free division is a much harder task, even when only 3 agents are involved.
 The first envy-free division algorithm for 3 agents with connected pieces was published by \citet{Stromquist1980How}.
-This algorithm is not discrete - it requires the agents to simultaneously hold knives over the cake and move them in a continuous manner.
+This algorithm is not discrete --- it requires the agents to simultaneously hold knives over the cake and move them in a continuous manner.
 This means that this algorithm cannot be accurately executed by a computer in finite time.
-A discrete and finite algorithm for envy-free division for 3 agents was constructed by Selfridge and Conway \citet{Brams1996Fair}, but it generates partitions with disconnected pieces.
+There are simpler algorithms for the same task, e.g. \citet{Robertson1998CakeCutting}[pages 77-78] and \citet{Barbanel2004Cake}, but they also use moving-knives.
+A discrete and finite algorithm for envy-free division for 3 agents was constructed by Selfridge and Conway \citep{Brams1996Fair}.
+It requires only 13 queries\footnote{The first cutter makes 2 \emph{mark}s to create three equal pieces.
+The second makes 2 \emph{eval}s and 1 \emph{mark} to create two equal pieces.
+The third makes 2 \emph{eval}s to select the best piece.
+In the second phase, again the first cutter makes 2 \emph{mark}s, then the other two agents make 2 \emph{eval}s to select their best pieces.} but generates partitions with disconnected pieces.

 Finding an envy-free division among four or more agents was a long-standing open problem.
-It was solved only in the 1990's, both for connected and disconnected pieces. \citet{Su1999Rental} presented an algorithm, attributed to Forest Simmons, for envy-free division with connected pieces, but it is not finite - it converges to an envy-free division after a possibly infinite number of queries. \citet{Brams1995EnvyFree}, \citet{Robertson1998CakeCutting} and \citet{Pikhurko2000EnvyFree} presented three different algorithms for envy-free division with disconnected pieces; while these algorithms are guaranteed to terminate in finite time, their run-time is not a bounded function of $n$.
-The most recent breakthrough is due to \citet{Aziz2015Discrete}, who published a pre-print of the first bounded-time algorithm for 4 agents (with disconnected pieces).
+It was solved only in the 1990's, both for connected and disconnected pieces. \citet{Su1999Rental} presented an algorithm, attributed to Forest Simmons, for envy-free division with connected pieces, but it is not finite --- it converges to an envy-free division after a possibly infinite number of queries. \citet{Brams1995EnvyFree}, \citet{Robertson1998CakeCutting} and \citet{Pikhurko2000EnvyFree} presented three different algorithms for envy-free division with disconnected pieces; while these algorithms are guaranteed to terminate in finite time, their run-time is not a bounded function of $n$.

 Two important hardness results were proved in the 2000's. \citet{Stromquist2008Envyfree} proved that an envy-free division with connected pieces cannot be found by any finite algorithm, whether bounded or unbounded.
 This shows that the connectivity requirement makes the envy-free division problem strictly more difficult.
 Shortly afterward, \citet{Procaccia2009Thou} proved an $\Omega(n^2)$ lower bound on the query complexity of any envy-free division algorithm, even with disconnected pieces.
 This proved that the problem of envy-free division is strictly more difficult than the problem of proportional division.